Pride Month flyby celebrates LGBTQ community

 Maj.
 Tyler McBride, 62nd Fighter Squadron F-35A Lightning II instructor pilot, and Capt.
-Justin Lennon, 56th Training Squadron F-35 instructor pilot, hold an LGBTQ+ Pride flag after a Pride Month flyby June 26, 2020, at Luke Air Force Base, Ariz.
-McBride and Lennon performed the flyby over Luke AFB to celebrate and highlight the LGBTQ+ community.
-The month of June is recognized nationally as LGBTQ+ Pride Month to reflect on the history and heritage of the community.
-(U.S. Air Force photo by Senior Airman Leala Marquez)
+Justin Lennon, 56th Training Squadron F-35 instructor pilot, performed a Pride Month flyby over Luke Air Force Base, June 26, 2020 to celebrate the LGBTQ+ community.

+Pride month was created in 1999 by President Bill Clinton to recognize the gay and lesbian community and has since been expanded to include the bisexual and transgender community.

+“Pride month is an opportunity to celebrate the progress that we’ve made as an LGBTQ+ community,” said McBride.
+“It’s an opportunity to be thankful for, in my case my family and my little kid, things that weren’t possible even just 10 years ago.”

 |Date Taken: